 Hooked on all things dark and macabre since watching a Dracula movie at age five, Amanda has a special place in her heart for the supernatural community.

 An active member of Sisters in Crime Australia (winning their 2009 Scarlet Stiletto award for short story writing), she delights in books that dare to cross the lines in genre – particularly between crime and the paranormal world.
-Amanda keeps a personal blog at the Clandestine website.
+Follow Amanda’s food blog.

 Krista was born and raised in Utah.
-Lucky enough to have traveled to several countries, she fully intends on traveling more.
+Lucky enough to have travelled to several countries, she fully intends on travelling more.
 She is a collector things, Books, Music, Movies and Apple Products.
 She has a varied taste and all genres have caught her eye, though she tends to become obsessed with all things Teen and Young Adult.
 She has come to adapt to her eight hour full-time job staring at walls and florescent lighting, developing a mental block in which she calls the CubicleBlindness.
-Reading is her favorite escape.
+Reading is her favourite escape.
 You can find her personal reviews at Cubicle Blindness.